rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/bbaa4a87-ec5f-47bd-a94c-ea2f3c24649c)

 (Note: Nintendo-published carts are considered to be "World") Then click the Dump Info tab, fill out the Dumper and Tool fields, and click "Set Default Dumper and Tool" if you want those values to remain constant.
 Then click "Generate Card ID Values".
-Drag and drop the (Card ID) binary file that nxdumptool outputs into the window and the Card ID values should (hopefully) populate like this:
+Drag and drop the (Card ID Set) binary file that nxdumptool outputs into the window and the Card ID values should (hopefully) populate like this:

 ![image](https://github.com/user-attachments/assets/d94b187a-db73-4e6f-b865-920a3fbf60a1)